TUDelftNAS/Delftvisor/design/design.md

 OpenVirtex, an Openflow 1.0 Hypervisor, achieves this by rewriting the source and destination addresses at the edge of the network to an internal representation and rewriting it again before the packet is output again at the network edge.
 With Openflow 1.3 this becomes difficult when rewriting packets that are output via a group table (and some other problems) which is why a different concept was chosen.

-PBB (Provider Backbone Bridging, also called mac-in-mac) was chosen because it allows for 24 bits that support masking.
-Openflow switches are not required to allow masking on MPLS tags which would be necessary for efficient routing.
+PBB (Provider Backbone Bridging, also called mac-in-mac) was chosen because it allows for 120 bits that support masking.
+Openflow switches are not required to allow masking on MPLS tags which would be necessary for efficient routing and VLAN tags only allow for 15 bits of maskable information which wasn't enough to contain the routing information for a sizable network.

+The output action need to be rewritten to add the tag if necessary.
+For this purpose is reactively a group table entry created with type indirect for each slice/switch/port combination.
+This entry adds the PBB tag, sets the values and outputs the packet over the port it needs to go to.
+In an apply action instruction the output action can just be changed to the group action without encountering problems but the write-action instruction needs some extra logic.
+The action set of a packet can be overwritten by in other flow tables, per type of action only one is allowed in the action set.
+If an action set contains an group and an output action only the group action is executed.
+The described rewrite would change an output action to a group action, this means it might overwrite a group action set by the tenant in an earlier table.
+To solve this problem a bit in the metadata field is used.
+When a packet has a group action in the action set the bit is set to 1, when it is removed the bit is set to 0.
+Every flow rule that has an output action in the write-action instruction that needs to be rewritten to a group action is duplicated, a version with the output action rewritten that matches on the metadata bit being 1 and a version with the output action removed that matches on the metadata bit being 0.
+This adds the constraints to the tenant controller that they cannot match/write on the left-most bit of the metadata field.

 PBB allows for an extra pair of source/destination mac addresses in a packet and also adds a 24 bit I-SID of which all bits are maskable.
 This allows for 120 bits of extra information per packet.
+Unfortunately are the tags applied at the end by a dedicated group table and the group table id's are only 32 bit.
+Since we also need to reserve some group id's for the tenants only 31 bits are used.
 These would be split up using:
- - 1 bit goal (0=flowtable,1=output-port), use the entire I-SID field for this so it can be changed in one set-field action
- - 32 bit switch id
- - 32 bit port id
- - 32 bit slice id
+ - 10 bit slice id

-### Vlan tagging
-This section describes the original concept with VLAN tagging.
-In this concept 1 VLAN tag was added to each packet which contained all the information the Hypervisor needed to handle the packet.
-Unfortunately does Openflow 1.0 only allow VLAN tags and not MPLS tags or PBB tags, but even worse it only allows tagging a packet with 1 VLAN tag.
-This leads to the following distribution of bits:

-Openflow allows matching against the 12 VLAN id bits and 3 VLAN priority bits, so 15 bits per tag.

-VLAN tag 15 bits:
- - 4 bit Slice id (16 values)
- - 1 bit goal (0=flowtable,1=exit)
- - 5 bit Switch target (32 values)
- - 5 bit Port target (32 values)

-Which is not enough slices, switches and ports.
-No formal requirement was set for the amount of slices, switches and ports but any data centre is already bigger than this which is why this concept was abandoned.

-### Double VLAN tagging
-This section describes a concept that uses multiple VLAN tags, this concept was infeasible because Openflow 1.0 only supports 1 VLAN tag.

-First VLAN tag 15 bits:
- - 5 bit Slice id (32 values)
+ - 11 bit switch id
- - 1 bit what-vlan-tag (always 0, indicating this is the first VLAN tag)
- - 9 bit Switch target (512 values)

-Second VLAN tag 15 bits:
- - 5 bit Slice id (32 values)
+ - 10 bit port id
- - 1 bit what-vlan-tag (always 1, indicating this is the second VLAN tag)
- - 1 bit goal (0=flowtable,1=exit)
- - 8 bit Port target (256 values)

 ## Topology abstraction
 Each virtual switch doesn't need to correspond 1:1 to a physical switch.
 A tenant might want to abstract away some complexity or the network operator might want to hide some implementation details.